What a tax representative has to do

 Local tax offices and their jurisdiction areas:

-What to bring to the tax office:
+What a tax representative has to bring to the tax office:

 - ID card (e.g. Japanese driving license, resident card, etc)